 Research Fellow, Environmental Accounting

-Michael has been collaborating with Sustainable Farms since 2020, bringing his expertise in environmental accounting to the team.
+Professor Michael Vardon has been collaborating with Sustainable Farms since 2020, bringing his expertise in environmental accounting to the team.

 Michael’s knowledge of environmental accounting spans the collection of basic data, account compilation, analysis and indicators as well as applications to public policy.
 His initial career focused on animal population dynamics and wildlife management but this shifted to environmental accounting in 2000 when he moved to the Australian Bureau of Statistics (ABS).
 At the ABS he worked on wide range of environmental topics, ultimately becoming the Director of the Centre of Environmental Statistics in 2005, a position he left in 2014, with secondments to the United Nations (2007-2009) and to the Bureau of Meteorology (2012-13) as an advisor on environmental accounting.